 This describes a foreground and middle ground process.
 We’re only just beginning to see how it can operate on larger time scales.

-Kyle Miller’s “Emanation” will soon be released on New Focus and it is a powerful example of the process of adding pitches.
+Kyle Miller’s “Flux” will soon be released on New Focus and it is a powerful example of the process of adding pitches.
 And he did it with no influence from Berio or Dina or me.
 It came to him naturally, authentically.

-K208
+Scarlatti K208

 This was the focus of Martin Boykan’s conversations with his students.
 See the doings in his diatonic bubbles in his Diptych.